Menu

 Oreo Dirt Cake

-This Oreo Dirt Cake is a super easy, kid-friendly, and no bake spring dessert idea.
-A luscious treat made with pudding, cool whip, cream cheese, oreo cookies and topped with your favorite candies.
+This Oreo Dirt Cake is a super easy, kid-friendly, no bake dessert idea.
+A luscious treat made with pudding, cool whip, cream cheese, Oreo cookies and topped with your favorite candies.

 Oreo Dirt Cake topped with chocolate covered strawberries and chocolate egg candy

-There’s nothing quite like Oreo cookies combined with cream cheese, vanilla pudding, AND COOL WHIP; it’s a match made in cake heaven. 😍 I haven’t met anyone that didn’t love it.
-Make this Oreo Dirt Cake and I promise it will not disappoint.
+• Flavor Bomb: There’s nothing quite like Oreo cookies combined with cream cheese, vanilla pudding, AND COOL WHIP; it’s a match made in cake heaven. 😍 I haven’t met anyone that didn’t love it.
+Make this Oreo dirt cake and I promise it will not disappoint.

-Oreo Dirt Cake is one of those desserts that are really simple to make, and everyone comes back for more.
+• Super Easy: Oreo dirt cake is one of those desserts that are really simple to make, and everyone comes back for more.
 I have also made this for a few of my friend’s bridal showers and it was the first dessert to go.
 We devoured it.

 • Oreos